mtminnick/gem/README.md

 1. Running Status doesn't seem to work (works with VirtualMidiSynth).
 Turn off USE_RUNNING_STATUS in MidiOut.cpp.

 ## General Issues
-1. All Control Change messages (for example pan) are subject to instrument implementation in soundfont
+1. All Control Change messages (for example pan) are subject to instrument implementation in soundfont; In genearal, you need a real GM hardware synth module for all CCs to work.

 ## TODO
 - Try various sound fonts (https://coolsoft.altervista.org/en/virtualmidisynth#soundfonts)